 Goal of Cops 'n Kids

-The program goal is to distribute 5,000 books annually to children in the Central District of Cedar Rapids which encompasses Taylor, Wellington Heights, MoundView, Oakhill-Jackson and the Northwest Neighborhoods.
-The following elementary schools are located in this area: Johnson, Garfield, Grant Wood, Harrison, Taylor and Arthur, along with middle schools, McKinley, Roosevelt, and Franklin.
+The program goal is to distribute 5,000 books annually to children in the Central District of Cedar Rapids which encompasses Taylor, Wellington Heights, MoundView, Oakhill-Jackson, and the Northwest Neighborhoods.
+The following elementary schools are located in this area: Johnson, Garfield, Grant Wood, Harrison, Taylor, and Arthur, along with middle schools, McKinley, Roosevelt, and Franklin.
 These 5,000 books are intended to be placed in the hands of at-risk children, the ones who need them most, and who might not otherwise have the opportunity to have a book they can call their own.
 More books in more hands translates to higher literacy over time.

 Officer Reading Program

-The Cedar Rapids Police Department offer a monthly school classroom reading program at Johnson, Taylor and Harrison Elementary Schools.
+The Cedar Rapids Police Department offers a monthly school classroom reading program at Johnson, Taylor and Harrison Elementary Schools.
 Cedar Rapids Police Officers attend select elementary classes and read various books and stories.
 With Quota International's assistance, each child is provided a book.

 Reading Corner Locations

 Quota International and the Cedar Rapids Police Department have set up four Reading Corners in Cedar Rapids.
 The idea behind the Reading Corners is to provide a place where kids can go and select a book and take it home to either read and return, or keep for their very own.

 - Community Connections Center, 1501 1st Avenue SE

 - HD Youth Center, 1445 Mt.
 Vernon Road SE